What is Emotional Branding?

 1. From Consumers → to People

-It is essential for businesses to treat consumers with respect in order to establish a relationship.
-There must be a positive attitude that doesn’t treat consumers as customers, but as people.
+It is essential for businesses to treat consumers with respect in order to establish a relationship and having an emotional bond.
+There must be a positive attitude that doesn’t treat consumers as customers but as people.

 2. From Product → to Experience

-Instead of selling products that people need, brands advertise their products as experiences that should not be missed.
+Instead of selling products that people need, brands advertise their products as experiences that creates an emotional connection and this should not be missed.
 This creates a specific value that goes beyond money

 3. From Honesty → to Trust